TSNelson/JavaScriptStarterKit/README.md

     * Use TravisCI for a public repo for an opensource project Enable CI for a project here https://travis-ci.org/account/repositories
         Tutorial: https://docs.travis-ci.com/user/tutorial/

+  HTTP Requests
+    Within Node.js, use the native http, or the request package Within the browser, you could use Fetch w/ polyfills for older browsers or a package like Axios

+    It's a best practice to centralize API calls
+      Helps with standardizing format
+      Simplifies preloader logic and handling errors
+      Simplifies testing by making it easy to mock an API

+    * Use Fetch w/ polyfill
+        import 'whatwg-fetch' will add polyfill regardless of browser polyfill.io provides an api that will polyfill specific features only if needed by the client